Building Teams For Rapid Innovation

 Case Study: Driving Rapid Innovation

 Headspace was struggling to attract more top development talent locally at a fair price.
-They turned to TurnKey Labs to build out an R&D innovation center of excellence in Mexico.
+They turned to TurnKey to build out an R&D innovation center of excellence in Mexico.
 The first round of hires for this center were made within 30 days of contract signing and onboarded soon thereafter.
 Thanks to the early success of this initiative, plans for the center have been expanded.

-This case highlights how companies can leverage external partners like TurnKey Labs to build teams capable of driving rapid innovation.
+This case highlights how companies can leverage external partners like TurnKey to build teams capable of driving rapid innovation.
 TurnKey offers an excellent service that handpicks and assembles tailor-made innovative software development teams for you.

 Key Takeaways